verhas/javageci/CONFIGURATION.md

     api to set those values are the same for all code generators.

-From now on in this document when talking about a code generator we assume that the actual implementation fully follow these guidelines.
+From now on in this document when talking about a code generator we assume that the actual implementation fully follows these guidelines.

 ## Configuration scopes

 Code generators can be configured with many scopes.
 The smaller scope configuration usually overrides the larger scope configuration.
-For example a configuration value can be set
+For example, a configuration value can be set

-* default values are coded in the generator code by the programmer and they have a scope for the whole lifetime of the specific release of the code generator running different times on many different machines at different geo locations.
+* default values are coded in the generator code by the programmer and they have a scope for the whole lifetime of the specific release of the code generator running different times on many different machines at different geo-locations.
 (Or in space.)

 * for the generator object whole lifecycle, which means that the generator will use the set value for all the source files it